acul71/yt-ipfs/README.md

 ## yt-ipfs
-Add a wrapper around youtube-dl/yt-dip so that you can preserve and share videos on a decentralized storage system
+Add a wrapper around youtube-dl/yt-dip so that you can preserve and share videos on a decentralized storage system<b>

+It is a command line utility made with nodejs that adds a wrapper to youtube-dl and upload the downloaded video to web3.storage to preserve and share.<b>

+It uses:<b>
+- commander: for manage arguments<b>
+- youtube-dl-wrap: to call youtube-dl<b>

 Example:<br>
 ```